Spleen size varies from person to person. The size of your spleen can also change over time in response to illness or injury.

 Women tend to have smaller spleens than men, and taller people tend to have larger spleens than shorter people.
 In a study in the journal Radiology, researchers suggested that aside from men generally being taller than women, men also typically have greater red cell mass than women.

 Your spleen, like the rest of your body, grows with age.
 Once you reach adulthood, however, your spleen tends to shrink slightly with each passing decade.
 The following is a list of the upper limit of normal spleen length by age up to 15 years.
-For boys and girls, there is relatively little difference in size, according to a study published in the American Journal of Roentgenology.
-The average spleen length by age was up to:
+For boys and girls, there is relatively little difference in size, according to a study published in the

 |3 months||1.9 in.
 (6.0 cm)|